jdiouris/circuit3D/README.md

 ## How to install the software?
 Download the project folder on your hard disk.
 You must install Processing (https://processing.org/download/).
 Load circuit3d in processing and run the software.
-Important notice : this is a simple software and a work in progress (so there is no guarantee).
+Important notice : this is a simple software and a work in progress (so there is absolutely no guarantee).

 ## Help